A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 Installment Credit

-Account holders can use the borrowed money at any time, repay it, and borrow more as needed.
+Account holders can borrow funds at any time (up to a set limit), repay it, and borrow more as needed.
 Account holders borrow one lump sum, the sole amount of money they have access to, and repay it over a set time period.

 May come with higher interest rates than installment credit.
 May have stricter lending requirements than some revolving credit options, such as credit cards.